Skip to main content

 • June 30, 2017

-For Urticaria "I'm taking Xolair for Idiopathic Chronic Urticaria (UCI) after a few years of random allergic reactions (unknown origin) despite 3+ years of allergy shots.
-My allergist & I have never been able to identify the cause.
-He recommended Xolair because I have severe asthma as well (allergic, exercise induced and environmental) which was not responding well to 3 inhalers, Prednisone, nebulizer treatments (multiple types), allergy meds/shots, etc. Since starting Xolair over 2 years ago, my UCI has virtually disappeared and my asthma is dramatically better.
-I can actually go weeks without using Spireva, Dulera, Qvar, albuterol, etc. "
+For Urticaria "I'm taking Xolair for idiopathic chronic urticaria (UCI) after a few years of random allergic reactions (unknown origin) despite 3+ years of allergy shots.
+My allergist and I have never been able to identify the cause.
+He recommended Xolair because I have severe asthma as well (allergic, exercise-induced, and environmental), which was not responding well to 3 inhalers, prednisone, nebulizer treatments (multiple types), allergy meds/shots, etc. Since starting Xolair over 2 years ago, my UCI has virtually disappeared, and my asthma is dramatically better.
+I can actually go weeks without using Spiriva, Dulera, Qvar, albuterol, etc."

 Was this helpful?YesNo